ctkelley/SIAMFANLEquations.jl/README.md

 ## Changes

-### Updates since 0.3.3
+### Updates since 0.4.3

-- v0.4.0: Latest tagged version: First version of Anderson acceleration: aasol.jl
-  - All there except for doing QR the right way.
-Examples from Toth/Kelley in docstrings and (via ```help```) in the notebooks.
-- v0.4.1: Anderson code complete;  print book --> notebook map 75% done , more stuff in CI__
-- v0.4.2: Print book --> notebook done!
-Notebook 90% done.
-Only final benchmarking + projects will be left__
-- v0.4.3: Chapter 4 tagged; notebook done, mapped to print book; __solvers done__
-- v0.5.0: (This release) One case study done.
+- v0.5.0: (This release) Conductive-Radiative case study done.

 ### Chapter 5 will be short